geodocker/geodocker-geotrellis-jupyter/README.md

 In stand-alone mode, the version of Spark in the image (currently 2.0.0) must match the version installed on the cluster.
-If that is not true, then it is be necessary to create a new image (either derived from this one in the docker-sense or built from a fork of this source distribution) with the appropriate version of Spark installed.
+If that is not true, then it is be necessary to create a new image (either derived from this one [in the docker-sense] or built from a fork of this source distribution) with the appropriate version of Spark installed.

-To run with `jupyterhub` with SSL enabled, the [JupyterHub documentation](https://github.com/jupyterhub/jupyterhub) suggests something like this
+To run `jupyterhub` with SSL enabled, the [JupyterHub documentation](https://github.com/jupyterhub/jupyterhub) suggests something like this

 ```bash
 jupyterhub --ip 10.0.1.2 --port 443 --ssl-key my_ssl.key --ssl-cert my_ssl.cert